bat1417/MoonRunner/README.md

 - mrotorctl.py
 - mrotorctl.py

+## Setup
+- You need to have Python 3 installed.
+- You should also have installed pip: `python -m pip install --upgrade pip`
+- Run the `setup.cmd` in the "moonrunner" directory or manually execute `pip install -r requirements.txt` to install the needed libraries like Skyfield.
+- To control a antenna rotor, you need to have set up the rotor control software (running on port 4533 at your "localhost").
+But anyway, you can just calculate the Moon's position (az, el) without having a antenna rotor.

 ### mrotorctl.py
 "mrotorctl.py" contains the Python class "MRotController" to set a rotor control protocol compatible (antenna-)rotor to the Moon's position (Azimuth az, Elevation el).
 The usage of the class can be found at the bottom in the main method The code was tested with the "AntRunner" antenna rotor and the "rotctld.exe" binary from the hamlib w64 4.5 Software [2], [5]
-#### Setup
-- You need to have Python 3 installed.
-- You should also have installed pip: "python -m pip install --upgrade pip"
-- Run the "setup.cmd" or manually execute "pip install -r requirements.txt" to install the needed libraries like Skyfield.
 #### Start
-Start "python mrotorctl.py" in the "moonrunner" directory.
+Start `python mrotorctl.py` in the "moonrunner" directory.
 This will try to calculate Moon's position and send a "P" command via rotor control protocol on port 4533 at your "localhost".
-Please check the code in the `__main__` section to understand, how you can use the class MRotController:
+Please check the code in the `__main__` section to understand, how you can use the class MRotController.
+You can modify your QTH location and the timestamps for obersvations here:
 `    #######################################################
     # The main method is used for test purpose only.
     # It shows you how to use this class.